JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/tutorial_GMT_Topography_GeologicalMap.md

 ## Goal

-In many cases, we want to add topographic data as well to our visualization.
+In many cases, we want to add topographic data as well a information about tectonic units to our visualization.
 This tutorial shows how to use [GMT.jl](https://github.com/GenericMappingTools/GMT.jl) to import data from an ETOPO1 file for a certain region, load a geological map from a raster graphics file (here: PNG), drape it over the topography and transfer that.

 !!! note
     It may be tricky to get GMT.jl installed and working correctly on your system (at least until someone prevides a BinaryBuilder package for julia, that is).
 You first need to have a working version of GMT on your system and only after that, you can install `GMT.jl`.
 See the installation instructions on their webpage for details.